bridgechung/bridgechung.github.io/_posts/2026-04-27-bridge-jargon-glossary.markdown

 A suit that is not trumps.

 ### Ruff
 A verb synonym of trump.
 > Declarer led a heart and ruffed it.

+### Pitch
+Failing to follow suit and playing a plain suit.

 ### Sluff

-Failing to follow suit and playing a plain suit.
+Same as pitch.
 Rarely used unless it's in conjunction with ruff, e.g. ruff and sluff.
-> He sluffed a diamond instead of ruffing my winner!

 ## On the subject of bidding and conventions
-### Chicken Texas (sillyish but also accurate)

-Texas Transfers are a commonly played convention where 4D shows hearts and 4H shows spades.
-Sometimes, if we're worried that partner may not understand that 4H shows spades, we might bid 4S ourselves.
-So 4D shows hearts, 4H shows spades but we're chicken, so we bid 4S.

 ### Strain
 An all inclusive word for trumps that includes NT.
 The strains are clubs, diamonds, hearts, spades, NT.